pytorch/tutorials/advanced_source/cpp_export.rst

 A Minimal C++ Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's begin by discussing the code to load a module.
-It is fairly minimal and the following will already do:
+The following will already
+do:

 .. code-block:: cpp

-  // One-stop header.
+  #include <torch/op.h> // One-stop header.
-  #include <torch/op.h>

   #include <iostream>
   #include <memory>